phatnguyenuit/use-react-hooks/README.md

 # Use React Hooks

-Simple demo for using React Hooks.
+Some examples for using React Hooks.

 ## Content

 - [x] useState
 - [x] useReducer
 - [x] useContext
-- [ ] useEffect
+- [x] useEffect
 - [ ] useCallback

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).